IdkwhatImD0ing/Obsidian-Vault/CSE140/Heuristics.md

 h(n) < h*(n) where h*(n) is the true cost to a nearest goal

 Manhattan Distance is always less than the true cost.

+Most of the work in solving hard search problems optimally is coming up with admissable heuristics

+Relaxed problems are where some constraints are removed.
+For example, removing walls in pacman.